jacobmcmathjm-jpg/GameForge-AI/docs/Template_Install_Guide.md

 ## Important Notes

 - GameForge renames the `.uproject` file to match the user's chosen project name
-- GameForge updates `Config/DefaultEngine.ini` and `Config/DefaultGame.ini` with the new name
+- GameForge updates `Config/DefaultEngine.ini` with the new name
 - GameForge does NOT modify any Blueprint `.uasset` files (these are binary)
 - If your template uses hardcoded project name references inside Blueprints, you may need to manually update them in Unreal Editor after generation
 - GameForge adds `Docs/`, `Output/`, `Scripts/`, and `Scenes/` folders with its own documentation